maraisabella/dataviz-final-project-group4/README.md

 ### Data Visualization
+- The dashboard will be demonstrated using Google slides.
+The following link directs to the presentation. https://docs.google.com/presentation/d/1_bkTXbazjyO1s4JLAkCp77HT9BQO3BVKlw5PU5_HBhI/edit?usp=sharing
 - Tableau will be used as primary tool for data visualization and dashboard creation
 - Various plots/stats were generated to analyze the impact on hospital re-admission
 - Plots and visualizations are mainly static in Tableau, however filters will be provided to visualize the plots/stats based on parameters of interest.